neondatabase/website/content/docs/guides/branch-restore.md

 ## Billing considerations

-There are minimal impacts to billing from these two related features.
+There are minimal impacts to billing from the branch restore and Time Travel Assist features.

 ### Restore from history (billing)